Coronavirus incubation could be longer than 14 days; global infection numbers rise

 “The nationwide inflection point of the epidemic has not yet arrived,” the report said after a meeting of Communist Party leaders.

-China’s National Health Commission reported Saturday that 397 new cases of coronavirus had been diagnosed Friday, taking the total to more than 76,000.
-The rate of infection outside Hubei appears to have slowed markedly, though there has been a great deal of confusion about the statistics this week as officials have repeatedly changed the criteria for confirming cases.
+China’s National Health Commission reported Sunday that 648 new cases of coronavirus had been diagnosed Saturday, taking the total to nearly 77,000.
+The rate of infection outside Hubei appears to have slowed markedly, although there has been a great deal of confusion about the statistics this week as officials have repeatedly changed the criteria for confirming cases.

-Among the new cases discovered Friday were a 70-year-old man in Hubei who was confirmed as infected after 27 days in isolation, while a man in Jiangxi province tested positive after 14 days of centralized quarantine and five days of isolation at home.
+Authorities discovered Friday that a 70-year-old man in Hubei was confirmed as infected after 27 days in isolation, while a man in Jiangxi province tested positive after 14 days of centralized quarantine and five days of isolation at home.
 On Thursday, authorities reported that a man in Hubei had tested positive for coronavirus after what appeared to be a 38-day incubation period with no symptoms.

 The United States is also struggling with domestic fallout from its responses to the virus.
-The Californian city of Costa Mesta has sued the federal government over its plan to transfer quarantined coronavirus patients from Travis Air Force Base near Sacramento to the former Fairview Developmental Center as early as this weekend.
+The California city of Costa Mesta has sued the federal government over its plan to transfer quarantined coronavirus patients from the Travis Air Force Base near Sacramento to the former Fairview Developmental Center as early as this weekend.
 The city said that the area in question is surrounded by residential neighborhoods and that placing patients with a highly contagious disease so close by could pose a risk to public health.

 A federal judge granted Costa Mesa’s request Friday, temporarily blocking the transfer of up to 50 patients.
-The restraining order prohibits state and federal government authorities from transporting anyone infected with the with coronavirus or who has been exposed to the disease to Costa Mesa before a hearing at 2 p.m.
+The restraining order prohibits state and federal government authorities from transporting anyone infected with coronavirus or who has been exposed to the disease to Costa Mesa before a hearing at 2 p.m.
 Monday at the Santa Ana federal courthouse, according to the Los Angeles Times.

+The State Department, meanwhile, is battling thousands of Russian-linked social-media accounts promoting baseless theories that the United States created the coronavirus outbreak, according to the AFP.
+The accounts post “almost near identical” messages at similar times in five languages, the report says.

 – – –

+The State Department on Saturday heightened its travel advisories from Level 1 to Level 2 for South Korea and Japan, urging Americans to “exercise increased caution” when traveling to those countries due to the rising number of coronavirus cases there.
+Older adults and people with chronic conditions, who might be at higher risk of contracting the virus, should consider postponing unnecessary travel to those countries, the department said.

-In Seoul, the Korea Centers for Disease Control and Prevention reported Saturday that 229 additional cases of the coronavirus had been detected, taking the total to 433, more than doubling in the space of a day.
-This makes it the worst-affected country outside China.
+The Korea Centers for Disease Control and Prevention (KCDC) reported Sunday that 123 additional cases of the coronavirus had been detected, taking the total to 556, making South Korea the most affected country outside China.

 “Apart from the Diamond Princess cruise ship, [South] Korea now has the most cases outside China, and we’re working closely with the government to fully understand the transmission dynamics that led to this increase,” Tedros said.

-Most of the new cases have been traced to existing clusters at a church in southern city of Daegu and a hospital in nearby Cheongdo County, according to the KCDC.
+Nearly two-thirds of the new cases have been traced to existing clusters at a church in the southern city of Daegu and a hospital in nearby Cheongdo County, according to the KCDC.

-The South Korean government has designated Daegu and surrounding North Gyeongsang province as “special care zones” where containment efforts and support will be concentrated.

 More than half of South Korea’s cases are connected to the Daegu branch of the Shincheonji Church of Jesus the Temple of the Tabernacle of the Testimony.

-Since members of the church attended a funeral at nearby Cheongdo Daenam hospital, 111 coronavirus cases have been reported there, including two patients who died from the virus.
+Since members of the church attended a funeral at nearby Cheongdo Daenam hospital, 111 coronavirus cases have been reported there, including two patients who died of the virus.

 The mass infection at the hospital is centered on its locked psychiatric ward, where a confined environment could have aggravated transmissions, said Jung Eun-Kyeong, director of the KCDC.